-The Governance section of the SCIP outlines the future direction of Kentucky's governance structure for interoperable and emergency communications.
-To ensure interoperability among local and State agencies, the KWIEC serves as the Statewide Interoperability Governing Body (SIGB) and oversees all wireless communications strategies and purchases in the Commonwealth.
-State and local agencies present project plans or desired purchases for primary wireless public safety voice or data communications systems for review and recommendation by the KWIEC.
-If the KWIEC approves of the State or concurs with a local agency strategy or purchase, the KWIEC chairperson notifies the appropriate agency.
-This process helps to coordinate the purchases of communications assets by State and local agencies to ensure interoperability statewide.
-Any state level communications projects disapproved by the KWIEC are ineligible and will be cancelled.
-Local agencies which have communications projects disapproved by the KWIEC may choose to ignore the KWIEC's decision however, these agencies will not be able to receive or use State or Federal funds for initial purchase or the sustainment of the equipment in the future.
+Outlines the future direction of Kentucky's governance structure for interoperable and emergency communications.
+To ensure interoperability among local and State agencies, the KWIEC serves as the Statewide Interoperability Governing Body (SIGB) and evaluates all wireless communications strategies and purchases in the Commonwealth.
+State and local agencies present proposed project plans of their public safety communications systems for evaluation of alignment with the SCIP and OEC guidelines.
+The KWIEC chairperson then notifies the submitting agency of their findings.
+This process helps to facilitate the purchases of communications assets by State and local agencies to enhance the Commonwealth's statewide interoperability vision.
+Any state level communications projects not aligning with the SCIP and OEC guidelines are ineligible for funding.
+Local agencies submitting projects that do not align with the SCIP and OEC guidelines may choose to ignore the KWIEC's recommendations; however, these agencies will not be able to receive or use State or Federal funds for initial purchase or the sustainment of equipment in the future.

-In addition to overseeing the communications structure in Kentucky, the KWIEC also develops the annual public safety report to brief the Kentucky legislature on interoperable and emergency communications efforts throughout the Commonwealth.
-The KWIEC is also responsible for updating the CIO regularly to allow the CIO to brief elected officials and the legislature at any requested time.
+The KWIEC also develops the annual public safety report to brief the Kentucky legislature on interoperable and emergency communications efforts throughout the Commonwealth.
+The KWIEC updates the CIO regularly to allow the CIO to brief elected officials and the legislature at any requested time.
 The SWIC is responsible for ensuring the SCIP is up to date and that work progresses on the SCIP goals and initiatives.

-The KWIEC consists of several working groups (e.g., PSWG, FIWG) that focus on routine interoperability efforts such as broadband, engineering, outreach, and education.
-Regional planning committees were established to provide a top-down chain of information sharing; however, the regional committees are not able to meet with the KWIEC frequently and therefore, are unable to transfer pertinent information from the KWIEC to local public safety entities and vice versa.
+The KWIEC tasks several working groups (e.g., PSWG, FIWG) to focus on interoperability efforts such as broadband, engineering, outreach, and education.

-In addition to the KWIEC, the PSWG is a state planning committee and focuses on the engineering and technological aspects of interoperable and emergency communications within the Commonwealth.
-The PSWG is responsible for evaluating and making recommendations to the KWIEC; frequency planning and coordination of the 700 and 800 MHz frequency bands; collaborating with the Federal Communications Commission (FCC) and neighboring States; and evaluating the usage of broadband, IP-based, and other communications networks within the 700 MHz frequency band.
-The PSWG is an active working group but the KWIEC wants to ensure local, regional, State, and Federal agency representatives are included in its membership.
-Many of Kentucky's governance goals focus on enhancing the PSWG and ensuring coordination between the PSWG and other public safety entities.
+The PSWG focuses on the engineering and technological aspects of interoperable and emergency communications within the Commonwealth.
+This group is responsible for evaluating communications plans and making recommendations to the KWIEC; frequency planning and coordination of the 700 and 800 MHz frequency bands; collaborating with the Federal Communications Commission (FCC) and neighboring States; and evaluating the usage of broadband, IP-based, and other communications networks.
+The KWIEC ensures local, regional, State, and Federal agency representatives are included in its membership.